Defending Solicitation of a Minor Charges

 Defending your Case

 The conviction of a sex crime can prove devastating to your family, livelihood, reputation and freedom.
 These crimes can carry a lifelong stigma in the form of a sex offender designation.
-This is why it is vitally important to hire an attorney who is knowledgeable about sex crime allegations and capable of mounting an aggressive defense to such emotionally charged allegations.
+This is why it is vitally important to hire an lawyer who is knowledgeable about sex crime allegations and capable of mounting an aggressive defense to such emotionally charged allegations.
 To successfully prosecute a solicitation of child for sex charge, the state must show that the defendant did in fact seduce the minor.
-Your attorney may attack this assertion and create reasonable doubt about the applicability of the statute.
+Your lawyer may attack this assertion and create reasonable doubt about the applicability of the statute.

-In defending your case, your attorney may also use the defense of entrapment.
+In defending your case, your lawyer may also use the defense of entrapment.
 This occurs when a law enforcement officer is working undercover to identify alleged perpetrators.
 If the officer oversteps his or her boundaries and repeatedly persists that you act in a manner that you other reluctant to act in, entrapment may apply

 If you are facing sex crime charges involving a minor, contact Ratzan & Faccidomo, LLC to discuss your case.
 Call today at (305) 330-3905 for a confidential and free consultation in Miami.